Datura-ai/compute-subnet/neurons/miners/README.md

 Executors are GPU-equipped machines that perform the computational tasks.
 The central miner manages these executors, which can be easily added or removed from the network.

+To see the compatible GPUs to mine with and their relative scores, see this dict [here](https://github.com/Datura-ai/compute-subnet/blob/4f963dc81824afdc8bf926bb70aa0860bd7b6936/neurons/validators/src/services/const.py#L3).

 ## Installation

 ### Using Docker